-SecurityException when the application does not have permissions to access physical memory or the given range of memory.

-javax.realtime.
-Unsupported PhysicalMemoryException when the underlying hardware does not support the given type, or when no matching PhysicalMemoryCharacteristic 82 has been registered with this PhysicalMemoryFactory.
+- SecurityException when the application does not have permissions to access physical memory or the given range of memory. - javax.realtime.SizeOutOfBoundsException when the implementation detects that size extends beyond a physically addressable memory module. - javax.realtime.UnsupportedPhysicalMemoryException when the underlying hardware does not support the given type, or when no matching PhysicalMemoryCharacteristic82 has been registered with this PhysicalMemoryFactory.